 As with all movement practices, the benefits are cumulative, so your body awareness and muscular patterns will change over time.

 Can everyone practice?

 Yes, of course.
 The most important thing is to feel comfortable.
 Feeling at ease helps you bring more relaxation to the body, therefore your comfort is of the utmost importance in this practice.
 You are invited to sit/lie/move in a way that 'feels good' for you.
-So bring pillows, cushions, bolsters or even a chair to help you feel comfortable and get the most out of the movements.
-You can do a short session or a longer one so it can easily fit into your life.
+So pillows, cushions, bolsters or even a chair can be used to help you stay comfortable and get the most out of the movements.